 The manufacturing industry in the US today is a massive $2.3 trillion dollars.
 Manufacturing provides the backbone to our nation in which all other industries benefit from and rely on.
 As our manufacturing capabilities are improved, our nation can provide faster, cheaper and higher quality parts/services while achieving economic competitiveness to keep manufacturing and all of its jobs at home.
 One such technology which is driving this charge is additive manufacturing (aka 3D printing).
 Additive manufacturing allows small businesses and large corporate companies to bring new devices to market at drastically reduces costs and time scales due to the rapid nature of prototyping with additive manufacturing.
 Many times, additive manufacturing can decrease prototyping costs and timelines by over 90% over traditional methods.
 The nation is moving towards the fourth industrial revolution where components are created on-site when they are needed, completely eliminating shipping costs and emissions, and reducing the cost and complexities of warehousing large inventories.
 While current additive manufacturing technologies can address this issue due to their ability to create components without molds, none have the production speed or quality to satisfy this need.

-Ascend Manufacturing designs and fabricates industrial additive manufacturing equipment born out of industrial need.
+Ascend Manufacturing designs and fabricates novel industrial additive manufacturing equipment born out of industrial need.
 Our new technology is the first technology to truly enable agile manufacturing industry 4.0 which perfectly supplements existing manufacturing technologies.
 The new technology used in these systems, developed by the founder through collaboration with Oak Ridge National Laboratory and the University of South Florida, are able to provide components for prototyping or production in low to high volumes, with superior mechanical performance and with exotic materials.
-The goal is to supplement conventional manufacturing technologies (such as machining, injection molding, etc) with the ability to economically and quickly create components and quantities, previously out of reach of these manufacturing technologies.
+The goal is to supplement conventional manufacturing technologies (such as machining, injection molding, thermoforming, etc) with the ability to economically and quickly create components and quantities, previously out of reach of these manufacturing technologies.
 Furthermore, this can be achieved on-the-fly with no tooling costs or lead times, the ability to create complex structures without any trade-offs (increased fabrication time or added cost) while also providing superior components and the capability to provide mass customization where every part can be individually customized.

 The systems provided by Ascend Manufacturing are capable of creating single components to hundreds of thousands, each day, from every machine.
 Since we utilize an additive technology, making complex shapes does not increase the fabrication time or cost.
-These systems fulfill the need of a large range of equipment and address a gap that exists between economically making small to large volumes of components.
+These systems fulfill the needs of a large range of manufacturing requirements and addresses a gap that exists between economically and rapidly creating large volumes of high-quality components.
 Furthermore, the components created with this system have superior mechanical performance when compared to other powder bed technologies and can use a larger variety of materials.

 The key innovation provided by Ascend Manufacturing is the ability to create entire layers simultaneously rather than by rastering a lamp or laser over the build surface.
-This ability allows us to scale to larger sizes without changing the build time, increasing machine throughput.
+This ability allows us to scale to larger sizes without largely impacting fabrication, drastically increasing machine throughput.
 In addition, the thermal and optical cameras which control this process, are capable of providing the data required for a closed-loop sintering process where each part created is highly identical and defect free.
 Post build quality analysis reports are provided with each part which can be used for certification purposes.

-Previous studies at the University of South Florida have provided initial results to begin designing and building a new prototype system.
+Previous studies at the University of South Florida have provided initial results to begin designing and building our first pilot system.
 This system will be evaluated at the Manufacturing Demonstration Facility at Oak Ridge National Laboratory where machine design support and materials testing will assist in providing a high impact product when brought to market.
-This system will be used to evaluate material properties and industrial controls that will be required in a manufacturing environment.
-Once this study is complete, the system will be upgraded to a size relevant to the manufacturing industry.
-This system will be used in pilot studies with the manufacturing industry to gain feedback and perfect the design before production.
+This system will be used to evaluate material properties, further validate production rates and produce parts for industrial applications which will provide feedback to be incorporated into the production model.